📞 Call Now

 Transportation to and from Temple is dominated by I-35.
 The interstate runs directly through the city, making access from Austin, Waco, Dallas-Fort Worth, and the Killeen-Belton-Salado corridor straightforward.
 The drive from downtown Austin to Temple is sixty to seventy minutes in normal traffic, with significant variability based on I-35 conditions.
 Construction, accidents, and Sunday-evening northbound surges can stretch the drive to ninety minutes or more.
 Pickups for Temple bus trips commonly originate from one of these zones: (1) the medical campus (Baylor Scott & White - Temple, McLane Children's) for medical hospitality bookings; (2) Temple hotels along the I-35 frontage road and near the medical campus; (3) downtown Temple for Heart of Temple-area events and dinners; (4) Temple residential addresses for civilian bookings (weddings, prom and graduation, anniversaries, birthdays); (5) area employers (McLane, Wilsonart, Temple College) for corporate transportation.
 Common Temple bus itineraries: (1) The medical hospitality round trip -- Temple hotel to BSW campus to airport transportation, ranging from a single executive vehicle for one passenger to a coach bus for an entire visiting family group.
 (2) The Austin nightlife trip -- Temple to downtown Austin for dinner and bars, eight to twelve hour booking, coach bus with restroom recommended.
 (3) The lake day -- Temple to Stillhouse Hollow or Belton Lake, six to eight hour booking, party bus or coach bus depending on group size.
 (4) The Czech Stop + Salado day -- Temple north to West for kolaches, then south to Salado for the village, eight-hour booking.
 (5) The Bell County Expo Center event shuttle -- Temple hotels to the Expo, hold during the event, return -- often coach bus for multi-day events with day-by-day schedules.
 (6) Wedding and special event transportation for civilian Temple residents.
 Group size guidance is similar to other regional bookings: party bus for ten to twenty handles most medical-hospitality and lake days; coach bus for thirty-five-plus, particularly Austin trips and weddings; Limo Sprinter for individual or small-family medical transportation, executive corporate trips, and small wedding parties.
 To book, call 512-900-8324 or submit a quote online.
 Tell us the date, group size, the pickup location (medical campus, hotel, residential, or business), the destination, the day plan, and the departure and return times.
 Medical hospitality bookings are often made on shorter notice (we accommodate as availability allows).
 Wedding shuttle Saturdays in spring and fall require eight-plus weeks of lead time.
 Weekend Austin trips and lake days can usually be arranged on two to four weeks of notice.

-Local Tips for Temple
+Local Planning Tips for Temple

 Baylor Scott & White Medical Center campus visitors should know that the hospital pickup zone is on the south side of the main building, off South 31st Street -- ask for "South Patient Drop-off" when scheduling a bus